babslekson/babslekson/README.md

 A third project showcasing your skills in automation, scalability, or any other relevant area.

 #### [Implemented a web solution for a DevOps team using LAMP | MySQL | NFS | JENKINS | LOAD BALANCER | TLS.](https://github.com/babslekson/Devops-pbl/tree/main/Devops_Tooling_Website_Solution_P7)
-This project demostrates a robust web solution developed in three phases: setting up a 3 tier tooling architecture, integrating a load balancer for improve performance, utilizing Jenkins for continuous integration to automate deploymets and configuring TLS/SSL.
+This project demostrates a robust web solution developed in four phases: setting up a 3 tier tooling architecture, integrating a load balancer for improve performance, utilizing Jenkins for continuous integration to automate deploymets and configuring TLS/SSL.

 <p align="left">